Functional Dilogarithm Identities in Quadratic Fields: Dilogarithm Ladders

 The associated ladder relation is such that

 \end{proof}

+\remark The presence of the ``6" in the middle of the base equation $r^4 + r^3 - 6 r^2 + r + 1$ follows the same pattern as the ``3" in the base equation $ x^3 + 3x ^2 = 1$ of the Lewin-Loxton identities.

-Whereas the Lewin-Loxton identity can algebraically be proven with an array of 14 applications of the 5-term identity, presumably proving these in a similar manner would require more terms, and it's not evident how one would proceed in such a manner.
+\remark Whereas, above, the third Loxton identity can algebraically be proven with an array of 14 applications of the 5-term identity, proving these in a similar manner would presumably similarly require many terms, and it's not evident how one would proceed in such a manner.